8 Brontë Places to Visit in Haworth, West Yorkshire (2026)

 The Goathland Station Café

-This unique, one-of-a-kind tea room is located inside the station and is a converted 1922-style goods shed.
-The café is walker and dog-friendly, and guests are welcome to sit inside or outside to watch the trains come and go.
-Passengers are also welcome to take goods purchased onto the trains.
+One of the highlights of a visit is the Goathland Station Café, a unique tea room located inside the station within a converted 1920s style goods shed.
+The café is walker friendly and dog friendly, and guests are welcome to sit indoors or outside on the platform to watch the trains arrive and depart.

 Film and Television Appearances